fechu/LocalizationChecker/README.md

 ### Further tests to add

-- Check for empty keys
+- Check for empty values
 - Check for keys whichs value is equal to the key (not yet translated)
 - Compare number of placeholders
+- Check for duplicated keys

 ## Known Issues